-How is the labor income distribution affected by a low interest rate environment?
+How is the labor income distribution affected by a low financial return environment?
 Over the past 40-50 years, interest rates in advanced economies have been declining and are projected to remain low (Laubach and Williams, 2003; Holston et al., 2017).
 Over a similar timeframe, and within similar advanced economies, labor income dispersion has risen (Piketty and Saez, 2003, 2006; Piketty et al., 2018).
-This paper offers theory and evidence on the effect of low interest rates on high labor income inequality, via uneven human capital accumulation.
+This paper offers theory and evidence on the effect of low expected financial returns on high labor income inequality, via uneven human capital accumulation.

-Certainly, interest rate and inequality dynamics involve a plethora of economic, technological, cultural, and regulatory factors, making it difficult to identify any particular connection between them.
-The decline in interest rates has been linked to, among other things, the fall in aggregate growth rates (Laubach and Williams, 2003); the "global savings glut" (Bernanke, 2005); increased savings by the rich (Mian et al., 2020); demographic shifts (Rachel and Smith, 2017); or even monetary policy (Bianchi et al., 2022).
+Certainly, capital returns and inequality dynamics involve a plethora of economic, technological, cultural, and regulatory factors, making it difficult to identify any particular connection between them.
+For instance, the decline in interest rates has been linked to, among other things, the fall in aggregate growth rates (Laubach and Williams, 2003); the "global savings glut" (Bernanke, 2005); increased savings by the rich (Mian et al., 2020); demographic shifts (Rachel and Smith, 2017); or even monetary policy (Bianchi et al., 2022).
+Broadening the scope to include risky capital only increases the potential set of explanatory factors.
 On the other hand, the rise in labor income inequality is often attributed to rising skill premia, which can result from skill-biased technical change (Katz and Murphy, 1992; Acemoglu, 2002); declining equipment prices (Krusell et al., 2000); or other institutional features of the educational and regulatory environment (Goldin and Katz, 2010).
 Given the complexity and richness of the forces governing rates and inequality, our paper aims to connect the two phenomena by zooming into a relatively neoclassical, but underexplored, mechanism.

-Like any real investment activity, human capital investment should rise as interest rates fall.
+Like any real investment activity, human capital investment should rise as interest rates and other expected financial returns fall.
 Intuitively, the "discount rate" on human capital declines with interest rates, while its "cash flows" are future wages that are insensitive to interest rates.
-By contrast, low interest rates induce a fall in both the discount rate and future cash flows associated to financial assets.
+By contrast, low rates induce a fall in both the discount rate and future cash flows associated to financial assets.
 The net effect is an increase in the value of human capital, relative to financial assets, and thus a greater incentive to invest in education.
+One can also think of this as a pure portfolio choice effect: a falling expected return to capital incentivizes substitution into human capital.

-With credit constraints, investment rises less for poorer households, because they are reluctant to borrow.
+With credit constraints, human capital investment rises less for poorer households, because they are reluctant to borrow.
 Said differently, poorer households' effective discount rate also includes the shadow value of binding financial constraints, which is relatively insensitive to the interest rate.
-The result is a disproportionately large increase in educational investment for wealthier households, a phenomenon we refer to as human capital tilting.
-Human capital tilting in response to low rates is not an artifact of unusual assumptions that differ from the literature.
-In particular, our model studies a relatively standard family with neoclassical preferences consuming and investing in both financial and human capital, subject to borrowing constraints.
+The result of a low-rate environment is thus a disproportionately large increase in educational investment for wealthier households, a phenomenon we refer to as human capital tilting.
+Human capital tilting in response to low rates is not an artifact of unusual assumptions that differ from the literature: our model studies a relatively standard family with neoclassical preferences consuming and investing in both financial and human capital, subject to borrowing constraints.

-We find some empirical support for tilting: the rich-poor gap in parent-on-child educational investment has grown since 1980 in the US, a period of falling real interest rates.
-In the 20 years prior to 1980, interest rates fell and then rose, and the rich-poor educational investment gap mirrored this pattern, growing in the 1960s and falling in the 1970s.
+We find some empirical support for tilting: the rich-poor gap in parent-on-child educational investment has grown since 1980 in the US, a period of falling real interest rates and other expected financial returns.
+In the 20 years prior to 1980, rates fell and then rose, and the rich-poor educational investment gap mirrored this pattern, growing in the 1960s and falling in the 1970s.
 Unfortunately, data limitations prevent us from studying human capital tilting further back in time; the cross-section of educational expenditure is only observable since the 1960s.